sftcd/happykey/README.md

 ## Recent Changes

+- 20210823: more cosmetic stuff - get rid of spaces at end of lines (also for OpenSSL style points apparently;-)

 - 20210816: a pile of cosmetic checks to stick to 80-char line lengths (for OpenSSL style points:-)